 The CRA will only freeze an account as a last resort.
 This likely means that the CRA has already been sending letters demanding payment, which you may have ignored or have been unable to pay.

 The first thing to do is to determine why the account is frozen.

-It may be possible to get the CRA to agree for a payment plan if there is tax debt that cannot be paid in full – which can remove the freeze on the account.
+It may be possible to get the CRA to agree to a payment plan if there is tax debt that cannot be paid in full – which can remove the freeze on the account.

 A payment plan would allow you to repay the tax debt in more manageable regular payments over a longer period.

 A tax lawyer can help you reach a payment plan arrangement with the CRA.

 Receiving advice from a lawyer is important if you have other assets such as a business or home.